Male Nurses: What You Need to Know

 - Obtain a state license

 As soon as you have completed each of those steps, you’re ready to apply for your first nursing position!
-The fun and exciting world of nursing is upon you…
+The challenging and exciting world of nursing is waiting.

 Why Men Should Be Nurses

 Whatever path in nursing you decide to take, you are sure to find fulfillment.
-The field has a variety of specialties to choose from, whether you want to feed your adrenaline side in the emergency room or delicately care for the elderly in a long term care setting.
+The field has a variety of specialties to choose from.
+You can feed your adrenaline side in the ER or delicately care for the elderly in a long term care setting.
 Whatever your passion or motivation, you will find it as a registered nurse.
-At the end of the day, gender doesn’t define a great nurse.
+Gender doesn’t define a great nurse.
 It is the kindness, compassion, empathy, drive and motivation to do right by your patients and their family members that makes a phenomenal nurse.

 What Is It Like to Be a Male Nurse?

-You have accepted an offer at a hospital and as you anxiously await your start date, numerous questions roll through your mind, such as:
+You have accepted an offer at a hospital!
+As you anxiously await your start date, many questions roll through your mind, such as:

 - Will I be the only male nurse on my floor?